-The research work will be made on the basis of latest four years' data from fiscal year 2005 to 2009.
-6 months time is a limit for the study.
-Simple statistical and financial tools are used for the analysis.
-Study is made mainly on the basis of secondary data only.
+- ) The research work will be made on the basis of latest four years' data from fiscal year 2005 to 2008. - ) Time is a limit for the study. - Simple statistical and financial tools are used for the analysis. - ) Study is made mainly on the basis of secondary data only.